Chart Color Schemes

 Kingsthorpe is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kingsthorpe's dwelling structure, as per the latest Census, consisted entirely of houses (100.0%), with no other dwellings such as semi-detached homes, apartments, or 'other' dwellings recorded.
-This is in contrast to Non-Metro Qld's composition of 76.4% houses and 23.6% other dwellings.
-Home ownership in Kingsthorpe stood at 29.6%, with mortgaged properties accounting for 54.8% and rented dwellings making up 15.7%.
-The median monthly mortgage repayment in the area was $1,517, lower than Non-Metro Qld's average of $1,655.
-Weekly rent figures showed a median of $310 in Kingsthorpe, compared to Non-Metro Qld's $345.
-Nationally, Kingsthorpe's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Kingsthorpe's dwelling structures, as per the latest Census, were entirely houses (100.0%) with no other dwellings recorded (0.0%).
+This contrasts with Regional Qld's mix of 76.4% houses and 23.6% other dwellings.
+Home ownership in Kingsthorpe stood at 29.6%, with mortgaged dwellings at 54.8% and rented ones at 15.7%.
+The median monthly mortgage repayment was $1,517, lower than Regional Qld's average of $1,655.
+Median weekly rent in Kingsthorpe was $310, compared to Regional Qld's $345.
+Nationally, Kingsthorpe's mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing